 3) A child naturalised as a Korean and is deemed by the Head of the relevant school to have difficulties to continue to attend school in conformity with the standards and procedures prescribed by Presidential Decree in Article 60- 2 (1) of the Elementary and Secondary Education Act after going through the deliberation of the School Governance Committees under Article 31 of the Act.

 Please enquire with our admissions team if you are unsure about eligibility.
+Please click the list of Application Checklist Documents to check the eligibility documents required.

 2. Submit an Enquiry Form